labeattie/testpreviewsite/_posts/2022-03-07-spanish-learning-tools-download.md

 ## Word list
 For my rote vocabulary practice, I developed a word list of 3600 words to learn.
 The text file above contains the Spanish word, translations, and categories, which you can import into [Anki][anki], or use however else you would like.

-I was inspired to just practice some vocabulary directly by this blog post: [How Many Words Do You Need to Know to Be Fluent in Spanish][], which suggests that knowing the most common 3,000-4,000 words in a language will give you the capability of understanding and speaking 90% or more of it.
+I was inspired to just practice some vocabulary directly by this blog post: [How Many Words Do You Need to Know to Be Fluent in Spanish][words_blog], which suggests that knowing the most common 3,000-4,000 words in a language will give you the capability of understanding and speaking 90% or more of it.

 A little further into the post, one study claimed you want to know roughly the following amounts of each type of word to obtain 90% proficiency.